elewa-academy/Fundamentals/00-motivation-studying/5-help-your-brain.md

   * [In-Depth](https://www.fs.blog/mental-models/)

 In short, your brain wants to learn.
-Give it a chance by working with it not against it.
+Give it a fighting chance!

 ___
 ___